CwithW/grass-chrome-novnc/README.md

 Removed the Heroku keep-alive part because you can't run Grass on Heroku anyways.

 ## Disclaimer
+This project is not affiliated with getgrass in any way.

 You CAN get banned by getgrass if you use this project.

-Getgrass uses your IP address to do web scraping.

-Unlike these python scripts which just respond to ping and don't answer to web scraping request, this project uses a chromium to run the Grass extension.
-Getgrass shouldn't care about using chromium, but they can.
+Getgrass shouldn't care about using chromium inside a container, but they may.
 Use at your own risk.

 ## Usage

 ### with docker compose
 `docker compose up` and access `http://localhost:8080` to access the VNC.

+Login your getgrass account from the chromium browser inside the VNC, and the grass extension will be running like in a normal browser.

 ### with docker run
 ```
 docker run -d -p 8080:8080 -e VNC_PASS=CHANGE_IT  cwithw/grass-chrome-novnc:latest
 ```

+Add other environment variables if needed.

 ## Pre built image
 amd64: `cwithw/grass-chrome-novnc:latest`

 arm64: `cwithw/grass-chrome-novnc:latest`

 ## Building